simonpj/www.peytonjones.org/index.md

     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/images/spj-talk.jpg
-    alt: "placeholder image 2"
-    excerpt: "In this paper, we give a simple and efficient implementation of reverse-mode automatic differentiation, which both extends easily to higher-order functions, and                has run time and memory consumption linear in the run time of the original program.
-In addition to a formal description of the translation, we also describe an                  implementation of this algorithm, and prove its correctness by means of a logical relations argument.
+  - excerpt: "In this paper, we give a simple and efficient implementation of reverse-mode automatic differentiation, which both extends easily to higher-order functions, and                has run time and memory consumption linear in the run time of the original program.
+In addition to a formal description of the translation, we also describe an                  implementation of this algorithm, and prove its correctness by means of a logical relations argument."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"